IEP For ADHD: What You Need To Know

 How did the Individuals with Disabilities Education Act (IDEA) help create the IEP?

-Individualized education plans came about as a result of the Individuals with Disabilities Education Act (IDEA), the law governing special education services that guarantees children with a disability the right to certain accommodations.
+Individualized education plans came about as a result of the Individuals with Disabilities Education Act (IDEA), a law governing special education services that guarantees children with a disability the right to certain accommodations.
 Children with ADHD are often deemed to have one of a few of the qualifying disabilities under the IDEA under the “other health impaired” category.
-The exact disability a child qualifies for, along with the accommodations that will be provided, depend on a determination made by a team of people, which we’ll discuss below.
+The exact disability a child qualifies for, along with the accommodations that will be provided, depend on a determination made by a team of people which we’ll discuss below.

 There are several accommodations that may be covered under IDEA, including altered learning environments, time extensions for exams, and customized lesson plans and assignments.
-Children with ADHD often exhibit symptoms that require specific arrangements.
+Children with ADHD often exhibit symptoms that require these specific arrangements.

 For example, some children with ADHD can be distracted by background noise, such as fans or buzzing computers, and may need the teacher to place them in a quieter area of the room.
 Others may have difficulty focusing on a single task for too long and might require lesson plans to be broken up into more manageable chunks of time.
 Some children with ADHD might benefit from additional sensory input and could be given special permission to use a fidget toy or other tool to keep their focus on schoolwork.